Siege of Coron (1533–1534): Second siege

 The experience caused deliberations about the strategical importance of Coron, too far away from allied territory and into Ottoman land to defend easily.
 As in the Ottoman side, some believed Doria had lost a chance to finish the Ottoman armada by attacking directly, even although others noted he had done enough by forcing it to retreat with half of the Turkish ships.
 Representants of the Papal States, Malta and Venice saw it necessary to keep Coron, as long as the emperor defended itself.
 Charles attempted to hand it to any of these factions or even France.
 He also negotiated with Suleyman his desired devolution in exchange for the Peñón of Algiers, which he planned to rebuild, but there was no agreement.

 In spring 1544, a new Ottoman attack was launched on the city.
-Machicao performed a raid on the Turkish camp in Androussa, throwing it into dissarray at the cost of being killed.
+Machicao performed a raid on the Turkish camp in Androussa, throwing it into disarray at the cost of being killed.
 Ottoman general Acomer attempted to return the favor and was also killed.
 After returning to the city, the Spanish received news that the emperor had decided to abandon Coron and were ordered to evacuate it.
-The Spanish and all the local Greek allies who chose to do so sailed off in five ships, leaving the city to the Ottomans in 1 April 1534.
+The Spanish, along with all the local Greek allies who chose to go, sailed off in five ships, leaving the city to the Ottomans in 1 April 1534.